Welfare-to-Work (WTW) Plan Student Training and Education Program (STEP) Provisions

 SB 768 establishes that STEP participants must not be required to participate in WTW activities during school breaks to satisfy the educational hours portion of their WTW hourly participation requirements; however, they should be encouraged to participate in voluntary WTW activities to maximize the benefit of CalWORKs programs and associated supportive services.

-STEP participants who choose to participate during school breaks must be treated like other voluntary participants in that they must be provided all necessary supportive services to enable their participation and will not be subject to noncompliance and sanction for any failure to participate.
+STEP participants who choose to participate during school breaks must be treated like other voluntary participants in that they must be provided with all necessary supportive services to enable their participation and will not be subject to noncompliance and sanction for any failure to participate.

 Establishing Academic Session Type for Adult Schools